Heating and energy use

 Typically, programmable controls will now use internal and external temperature sensors, selecting optimum settings in relation to both.

-In exceptionally cold weather, it may be best to turn up the gas heating, especially if the heating is zoned, enabling concentration of heat where it’s most needed.
+In exceptionally cold weather, it may be justifiable to turn up the heating temperature, especially if the heating is zoned, enabling concentration of heat where it’s most needed.

 A higher setting may be needed to achieve minimum comfort, due to temperature drops towards cold spots.